 We are all exposed to natural radiation in our environment.
 Digital x-rays produce a significantly lower level of radiation compared to traditional dental x-rays.
 Not only are digital x-rays better for the health and safety of the patient, they are faster and more comfortable to take, which reduces your time in the dental office.
 Also, since the digital image is captured electronically, there is no need to develop the x-rays, thus eliminating the disposal of harmful waste and chemicals into the environment.

-Even though digital x-rays produce a low level of radiation and are considered very safe, dentists still take necessary precautions to limit the patient’s exposure to radiation.
+Even though digital x-rays produce a low level of radiation and are considered very safe, we still take necessary precautions to limit the patient’s exposure to radiation.
 These precautions include only taking those x-rays that are necessary, and using lead apron shields to protect the body.

 How often should dental x-rays be taken?